 Learn the Facts

-If built, the proposed fracked gas-fired power plant in northwest Rhode Island will be the largest fracked gas-fired power plant in New England impacting over 200 acres of forested land and wetlands for the power plant, transmission lines, waste water, gas and cooling water pipelines in Northwestern Rhode Island.
+If built, the proposed fracked gas-fired power plant in northwestern Rhode Island will be the largest gas-fired power plant in New England.
+When you add the size of the power plant, construction of new transmission lines, new sewer lines, a two million gallon oil tank, new gas and cooling water pipelines, and other new infrastructure development the project will impact over 200 acres of forested land and wetlands in northwestern Rhode Island.

 The Burrillville Land Trust along with the Rhode Island Association of Conservation Commissions is holding an interactive public forum addressing the many issues regarding the proposed power plant in the northwest corner of Rhode Island.

-The power plant comes at a time when New England and the US (through the Paris Climate Change Conference) is moving away from fossil fuels and towards renewable resources and energy efficiency.
+The power plant comes at a time when New England and the US (through the Paris Climate Change Conference and the Rio Accords) are rapidly moving away from fossil fuels and towards renewable resources and energy efficiency.
 This power plant will lock Rhode Island into an antiquated fossil fuel economy for the next 50 years.

+While the proposed power plant is slated for northwest Rhode Island, the impact will be region wide.
 The power plant became a statewide issue owing to the support of Gina Raimondo, Governor of Rhode Island.
-While the proposed power plant would be built in northwest Rhode Island, the impact will be region wide.
-“The concept that the opposition to this power plant is one of ‘not in my backyard’ faded away long ago as the Resilient Rhode Island Act became law for the entire state,” so says Paul Roselli, president of the Burrillville Land Trust.
+“The concept that the opposition to this power plant is one of ‘not in my backyard’ faded away long ago as the Resilient Rhode Island Act became law for the entire state,” so says Paul Roselli, president of the non-profit private Burrillville Land Trust.
 “The Paris Climate Change Conference elevated the RI Act from a state level to a regional and global issue.
 Increased greenhouse gas emissions know no boundary,” Roselli said.